psteide93/capstone-snakepad/README.md

 On this page you can add snakes to your collection, delete them, and just generally have access to high level information on your snakes.

-If you click more info you will be sent to the detail page of that particular snake
+If you click more info you will be sent to the detail page of that particular snake:

 ![webpage](https://i2.paste.pics/4e4ce71de419fc1f07e24655cf82b009.png)

-On this page you can update the snake's info and add new records using the Add record button
+On this page you can update the snake's info and add new records using the Add record button.

 ## Technologies Used